 • Want to build a hit-n-miss engines with just a lathe and drill press?
 Paul Elsmore shows you in step-by-step photos how he built Bob Shores' Eagle engine from a casting kit with just basic tools.
 Paul also has links to other engines and sites at www.hnm.110mb.com.
 Paul gave us the address to his site while on a visit to the Craftsmanship Museum in Vista, CA.

-• Plans and kits by the late Bob Shores—The casting kit referenced above and others as well can possibly still be purchased from Margaret Shores, the widow of the late, great Bob Shores.
-Bob's book on model engine ignition systems is still a classic, and he came up with some interesting engines, the smaller of which can be built on miniature machine tools like a Sherline lathe and mill.
+• Plans and kits by the late Bob Shores—The casting kit referenced above and others as well can now be purchased from www.modelenginecastings.com.
+Bob's book on model engine ignition systems is still a classic, and is also available from this site.
+Bob came up with some interesting engines, the smaller of which can be built on miniature machine tools like a Sherline lathe and mill.
 Many people around the world have now built his Little Angel and Silver Angel hit-n-mill engines.
 The Hercules is another popular model that can be built on small tools.
-Visit his site at www.bobshores.com or see a gallery of his engines at http://www.floridaame.org/GalleryPages/gallery%20Bob%20Shores.htm.
+See a gallery of his engines at http://www.floridaame.org/GalleryPages/gallery%20Bob%20Shores.htm.

 • Nice Internal Combustion Engines—A recent visitor to our Vista museum was 92-year old engine builder E. F. Ellison, aka Mysterelly ("The Myster").
 He has build some interesting and beautifully finished engines that you can see at his site at http://www.mysterelly.com/index.html.